aodhanlutetiae/dj/bar.md

 <br />
 ![pic two](/images/walkthroughs/wt_embed.png)

-This chart adjusted the numbers to make it easier to compare, for example, 163 million to 62 million (rather than 163,280,210 to 62,107,841).
+This chart edited the numbers to make it easier to compare, for example, 163 million to 62 million (rather than 163,280,210 to 62,107,841).

 <br />